-4.3.3 Install Python Language and Package Support
+3.4.3 Install Python Language and Package Support

-- 1. Download the latest 64-bit installer for Windows Python 2.7 from https://conda.io/miniconda.html and install it. - 2.
+- 1. Download the latest 64-bit installer for Windows Python 3 from https://conda.io/miniconda.html and install it. - 2.
 The installer will ask whether Python should be installed for only the logged in user or for all users.
-Either option will work for RAVEN. - 3.
-Locate and test the Python installation.
+Either option will work for RAVEN. - 3. have the installer add conda to your Windows PATH environment variables.
+The PATH can be updated either automatically (allowing the conda installer to update it for you) or manually (Systems Properties Environment Variables Edit Environment Variables). - 4.
+Check the installation of Python and coda locating and testing the Python installation.
 Open a Windows command prompt and enter the command "where python", which attempts to locate a the Python language interpreter in the current system path.
 This looks like: